zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Sept 3, Tue

+	- Struggled with the autocorrelation project.
+I changed the [*inoisy*](https://github.com/AFD-Illinois/inoisy/tree/master) code to generate the SU's envelope data.

 - Sept 2, Mon

 	- Struggled with the autocorrelation project.
 I found that Eq.
 (99) mentioned in [2211.07469](https://inspirehep.net/literature/2181872) is not included in the publicly available [*inoisy*](https://github.com/AFD-Illinois/inoisy/tree/master) or [*AART*](https://github.com/iAART/aart) code, so I need to generate the envelope data from the raw data myself.